Police corruption: Lithuania

 Police corruption in Lithuania was considered to be prevalent in a 2002 study by OSI, a liberal NGO funded by the controversial billionaire George Soros.
 Corruption is considered to be a widespread issue in Lithuanian society in general, occurring during interactions in both the private and public sectors.
 Two thirds of people in Lithuania prosecuted for corruption related offences between 1995 and 1998 were police officers.
 In 2002 the Lithuanian Police Department admitted that they were aware of the high levels of corruption within the force.
 Despite this, some progress to combat police corruption in Lithuania has been made by 2002.

 The Police Department of the Ministry of Interior is the national police agency of Lithuania.
 The Criminal Police Bureau and the Public Police Bureau are additional, separate agencies.
 The Criminal Police Bureau consists of various departments, including, but not limited to, the Organised Crime Investigation Services.
 The Public Police Bureau also has numerous departments, including, but not limited to, the Preventive Service and Traffic Control Service.
 The Traffic Control Service is considered to be one of the most corrupt criminal justice bodies in Lithuania.

 Prior to 2002, Traffic Control officers used to be empowered to issue on the spot fines far greater than their own salaries.
 As such, a common form of police corruption was known to occur where members of the public bribe traffic officers to avoid receiving expensive fines.
 This particular power was one explanation to the high levels of police corruption specific to the Traffic Control Service.
 By 2002 the police force had put into place measures to prevent such corruption, including disciplinary measures that in extreme cases can lead to dismissal from service.

-Measures taken by Lithuania to combat police corruption:

 Lithuanian government's stance against police corruption is evident through its creation of anti-corruption bodies as well as its introduction of various legislative measures.
 In the opinion of the BBC, targeting police corruption in Lithuania was connected to the country's accession to the European Union in May 2004.
 Application and entrance to the EU saw Lithuania introduce numerous anti-corruption measures.

 Lithuania's anti-corruption system is considered compliant to the UN Convention against Corruption to which it signed in 2003 and ratified in 2006.

 Compliance is met through Lithuania's anti-corruption legal framework as well as the Special Investigation Service that is considered an independent anti-corruption law enforcement body.